LLM Hallucination Rates in Production: What the Data Actually Shows

 So the first wrong turn is assuming there’s a single hallucination rate you can benchmark against and clear.
 There isn’t.
 The rate is a function of how far your agent’s task sits from “summarize this document,” and most valuable production use cases sit pretty far from that.

-No. The evidence says a human reviewer’s ability to catch AI errors degrades sharply the moment the AI is right most of the time — which is exactly the condition under which you’d feel safest adding one.
+No. A human reviewer’s ability to catch AI errors degrades sharply the moment the AI is right most of the time — which is exactly the condition under which you’d feel safest adding one.

 This was the part that actually surprised me, because “add a human checkpoint” is the default answer everyone reaches for, including me, including in systems I’ve built.
 It sounds like free insurance.
 The research on automation says otherwise.
 Raja Parasuraman and Dietrich Manzey’s review of decades of human-automation studies found a consistent effect they call automation complacency: as an automated system’s reliability increases, human monitoring of that system’s output decreases, and errors slip through at higher rates precisely because the system is usually right (Parasuraman & Manzey, Human Factors, 2010).
-Skitka, Mosier, and Burdick found the same thing earlier, in a decision-making context closer to what an “approve this AI output” reviewer actually does: people default to trusting the automated recommendation and stop independently verifying it, even when instructed to remain vigilant.
+Skitka, Mosier, and Burdick found the same thing earlier, in a decision-making context closer to what an “approve this AI output” reviewer actually does: people default to trusting the automated recommendation and stop independently verifying it, even when instructed to remain vigilant, and they miss events the automation fails to flag at rates far above their unaided baseline (Skitka, Mosier & Burdick, IJHCS, 1999).

 Translate that into a Slack channel where someone approves 200 AI-drafted replies a day, and the mechanism is obvious.
 The first week, they read every one.
 By week three, an output that looks fluent and confident gets a reflexive approve, because the false-positive base rate has trained them to expect fluent and confident to mean correct.
 The reviewer hasn’t gotten lazy.
 Their attention has been correctly, predictably recalibrated by the system’s own reliability.
 That’s the mechanism, not a character flaw, which is what makes it so hard to fix by telling people to “just pay more attention.”